sebaxakerhtc/synthetic-data-generator/README.md

 - `HUGGINGFACE_BASE_URL`: The base URL for any Hugging Face compatible API, e.g. TGI server or Dedicated Inference Endpoints.
 If you want to use serverless inference, only set the `MODEL`.
 - `VLLM_BASE_URL`: The base URL for any VLLM compatible API, e.g. `http://localhost:8000/`.

-SFT and Chat Data generation is only supported with Hugging Face Inference Endpoints , and you can set the following environment variables use it with models other than Llama3 and Qwen2.
+SFT and Chat Data generation is not supported with OpenAI Endpoints.
+Additionally, you need to configure it per model family based on their prompt templates using the right `TOKENIZER_ID` and `MAGPIE_PRE_QUERY_TEMPLATE` environment variables.

 - `TOKENIZER_ID`: The tokenizer ID to use for the magpie pipeline, e.g. `meta-llama/Meta-Llama-3.1-8B-Instruct`.
 - `MAGPIE_PRE_QUERY_TEMPLATE`: Enforce setting the pre-query template for Magpie, which is only supported with Hugging Face Inference Endpoints. `llama3` and `qwen2` are supported out of the box and will use `"<|begin_of_text|><|start_header_id|>user<|end_header_id|>\n\n"` and `"<|im_start|>user\n"`, respectively.
 For other models, you can pass a custom pre-query template string.